-Ian Spalter, one of the most influential designers in America, steps down at Instagram
+Ian Spalter steps down as Instagram’s head of design

-Today, Instagram’s Ian Spalter is stepping down from his position as the company’s head of design.
+Instagram’s Ian Spalter has stepped away from his position as the company’s head of design.
 Spalter shaped the look and feel of one of the world’s most influential social media platforms and oversaw its design team at a time of tremendous growth.
 Luke Woods, head of design at Facebook, which bought Instagram in 2012, will take over his role.
 Spalter is moving to Japan to lead Instagram’s new office there.

 He is also one of a few black executives in tech, and has repeatedly used his position to speak out on the importance of diversity in the design industry.
 At the 2018 Fast Company Innovation Festival, Spalter explained how he was able to use his position to prevent Instagram from shipping an AR experience that may have been offensive to black people.